-Baby blankets are so easy and satisfying to make and make great gifts.
+Baby blanket sewing patterns are so easy and satisfying to make and make great gifts.
 Now you can learn how to make a baby blanket from flannelette and other soft fabrics guaranteed to make any baby smile with joy.
-This is a great first project for beginner sewers and most of you will be able to make a baby blanket in under 15 minutes.
+This is a great first project for beginner sewers, and most of you will be able to make a baby blanket in under 30 minutes.
 It will take you longer to choose the perfect fabric than to sew!

 For this project, you should use a flannelette or other soft fabric.
-Make sure it is a natural, breathable fiber and will be soft on baby's skin.
+Make sure it is a natural, breathable fiber and will be soft on the baby's skin.
 You can purchase fabric that is suitable for baby clothing.
 New moms will appreciate the thought and care you have put into choosing the perfect fabric.

 Further Reading: Prewashing

-Beginners should use a thread color matching the fabric as the stitches will blend in even if they are not perfect.
+- THREAD - Beginners should use a thread color matching the fabric as the stitches will blend in even if they are not perfect.
 An all-purpose polyester thread will work great for this project.

 Baby Blanket Safety

 There are lots of websites and resources covering baby blanket safety and best sleeping practices.
-If you have a new baby make sure you read up.
+If you have a new baby, make sure you read up.
 It may be that your new baby blanket is a room decoration for a short while until the baby is old enough to safely sleep.

 >>PRESS PLAY BELOW

-How to Make a Baby Blanket: Sewing Instructions
+How to Make a Baby Blanket - Step by Step